Caçador: History

 The town of Caçador is in the heart of the region where, from 1912 to 1916, there was the so-called Contestado War.

-In 1918 the first post office was built where there was already a state revenues post.
+In 1918, the first post office was built, and there was already a state revenues post.
 The construction of the Road from Caçador to Curitibanos in 1933 spurred the development of the region.
 Rio Caçador, which was founded in 1923, came under the auspices of the municipal district of Campos Novos.
-In the administrative division report for the year of 1933, Rio Caçador district was included in the municipality of Curitibanos.
+In the administrative division report for the year 1933, Rio Caçador district was included in the municipality of Curitibanos.

 Population growth and the lumber industry led to the creation of the municipality, established on March 25, 1934 and dis-enchartered the cities of Curitibanos, Campos Novos, Cruzeiro and Porto União.

 Caçador's economy has been developed through the harvesting and processing of timber and reforestation.
 Agriculture emerged as a new option for generating foreign exchange, especially for fresh produce where Caçador is considered the largest producer of tomatoes in southern Brazil.

 The name "Caçador" is derived from "Caçadores", a variety of Portuguese infantry created during the 17th century.
 "Caçadores" means "hunters" in Portuguese.

 Climate

-The city has a temperate oceanic climate (Köppen climate classification Cfb), with an average annual temperature of 16.0 °C (60.8 degree Fahrenheit), it has hot and humid summers with cold and dry winters.
+The city has a temperate oceanic climate (Köppen climate classification Cfb), with an average annual temperature of 16.0 °C (60.8 °F), it has hot and humid summers with cold and dry winters.
 It is known for its below freezing temperatures during winter.